state-alchemists/zrb/README.md

 pip install zrb
 ```

 If the command doesn't work, you probably don't have Pip/Python on your computer.
-See `Main prerequisites` to install them.
+See `Main prerequisites` subsection to install them.

-# Main prerequisites
+# ✅ Main prerequisites

 Since Zrb is written in Python, you need to install a few things before installing Zrb:

-- `Python`
+- 🐍 `Python`
-- `Pip`
+- 📦 `Pip`
-- `Venv`
+- 🏝️ `Venv`

-If you are using Ubuntu, the following command should work:
+If you are using 🐧 Ubuntu, the following command should work:

 ```bash
 sudo apt-get install python3 python3-pip python3-venv python-is-python3
 ```

-If you are using Mac, the following command might work:
+If you are using 🍎 Mac, the following command will work:

 ```bash
 # Make sure you have homebrew installed, see: https://brew.sh/